 If you do intend to use 3rd party plugins then you should not instal and test them on your live site.
-Instead you should use an offline development software such as LocalWP 5.
+Instead you should use an offline development software such as LocalWP .

-4 This link takes you to a page on the SiteWorks website where you will find this document.
+&lt;sup>4 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

-5 This link takes you to a page on the SiteWorks website where you will find information about how to get and install LocalWP.
+&lt;sup>5 This link takes you to a page on the SiteWorks website where you will find information about how to get and install LocalWP.
 See also Appendix A